 - Review individual goals and metrics and give them support they need to improve performance

 - Some companies create opportunities to involve employees in community outreach projects, fulfilling an aspiration to contribute to the greater social good, and encourage meaningful bonding with the team

 7) Get social.
 Create belonging.

-So what does this mean for outbound call centers wanting to motivate their Gen Y employees?
+So what does this mean for outbound call centers wanting to motivate their employees?

-For one, they’re accustomed to acknowledging achievements and receiving acknowledgements from others.
-Be sure to “like” their successes and make clear shout outs to the team.
+For one, they’re accustomed to acknowledging achievements and receiving acknowledgments from others.
+Be sure to “like” their successes and make clear shout-outs to the team.
 For another, social media interactions are fast.
-So make sure those public acknowledgements happen throughout the day, not just saved up for the end of the month.
+So make sure those public acknowledgments happen throughout the day, not just saved up for the end of the month.

 Young people are looking for a sense of belonging.
 Sharing stories of challenge and success from leadership and amongst team members helps to engage and connect individuals.
 Create a forum where agents can interact and reach out to one another.

 Here are more ways to create a collaborative, team environment as part of your company culture:

 - Hold brief daily meetings—via video chat if remote—to review goals, make announcements, and offer encouragement.
 Connecting with leadership is a key element of keeping agents engaged.

 - Incorporate games and contests to inspire fun competition.